Stage 2 - Overview

 ‘Art Improves Lives - Increasing community perception of the value of the arts’ - looking at social impact of the arts and advocacy - by Shelagh Magadza (Chamber of Arts and Culture) TBC and Jody Quadrio (Euphorium Creative)

-‘Skin in the Game - Indigenous and non-Indigenous creatives working together ‘ - by Chad Creighton (AACHWA) and Ron Bradfield.
+‘Skin in the Game - Indigenous and non-Indigenous creatives working together ‘ - by Ron Bradfield.

-It is anticipated that sessions will be held fortnightly and for an hour in length.
-We will explore options for smaller breakout rooms to hold deeper conversations in a more intimate context.
+It is anticipated that sessions will be an hour in length.

-A six part podcast series - featuring 30+ contributors - will be developed, edited and uploaded by the Project Coordinator, with feature interviews from a wide range of regional artists, arts workers and arts org representatives exploring diverse topics.
-Topics have been nominated through the Scoping survey process and intersect with zoom conversations.
+A six part podcast series - featuring 10+ contributors - will be developed, edited and uploaded by the Project Coordinator, with feature interviews from a range of regional artists, arts workers and arts org representatives exploring diverse experiences.

 VISIBILITY & VOICE THROUGH SOCIAL MEDIA

 Regular social media postings by the Project Coordinator will highlight activities across the regions, link in with promotion undertaken by other regional and metro orgs and provide a platform for the project’s video diary.

 12 x fortnightly email project updates including info on upcoming activity and a changing cast of featured artists and arts orgs will help connect the sector in a conversation thread across the duration of the project stage.

 PROJECT VIDEO DIARY